4 principles for a solid talent acquisition foundation

 The above four principles are just a foundation for building an effective talent acquisition strategy, but if you put effort into each one, you’re on your way to being able to attract, hire, and retain top talent.

-Sophia Rafool is a Recruitment Consultant for WilsonHCG and is located at the global headquarters in Tampa, FL.
+Sophia Coyne is a recruitment consultant for WilsonHCG and is located at the global headquarters in Tampa, FL.
 Prior to her role at WilsonHCG, she specialized in technical recruiting.
 She is now specializing in sales and marketing recruiting.